 When a conversation is closed, Operator sends a conversation rating request, asking the customer to rate their experience.

 When a user starts a new conversation and asks a question, Operator will suggest articles from your Help Center - but only those that are relevant to the question.

 If you use our Github integration, Operator will add internal notes when you create or update an issue, and reopen the conversation when the issue is closed.

 Operator also suggests relevant help articles to teammates working in the Inbox

 Custom Bots start new conversations, ask follow up questions, and route your customers to the correct channels using clear paths.
 They can be sent as outbound, or replies to inbound conversations, depending on which type you build:

 These bots can also be targeted to specific users and leads, using the same audience filters you would use to target Outbound Messages, or segment your users.
 Here’s how different Custom Bots are triggered.

-Custom Bots for users and visitors are triggered proactively - as soon as a user or visitor is active on your site or in your app and meets the audience filters, the bot will be triggered.
+Outbound Custom Bots are triggered proactively - as soon as a user or visitor is active on your site or in your app and meets the audience filters, the bot will appear for them.
 Read more about how to get started with Custom Bots for users and visitors here.

 When a user or visitor asks a question that matches one of the answers you’ve configured, Resolution Bot will step in with that answer, offer additional information, or give your customers the option to wait for your support team.